johnofleek/HL76_rpi/README.md

 Pi 2 model B v1.1

 ## Settings
-Note that ttyACM0 has been used in this example.
-This is because with if ttyACM2 is used the  AT+CGDATA="M-RAW_IP",3 fails or crashes the HL device.

 File commandPort.cfg contains the path to the tty to use for commands.
 Edit commandPort.cfg to change the port used.